AusClimateService/npcp/reports/phase1/phase1_report.md

 validating a bias correction method on the same data that was used to calibrate the method can give the impression that the method is more skilful than it actually is.

-The rationale for the cross validation task was to avoid the impression of artificial skill by validating the bias correction methods on data that was not used for calibration.
+The rationale for the cross-validation task was to avoid the impression of artificial skill by validating the bias correction methods on data that was not used for calibration.
-It also allowed for the QDC method to be directly compared to the bias correction methods, because for the calibration task the QDC method simply reproduces the original observations.
-Cross validation is the gold standard for weather forecast verification, because temporal synchronicity is expected between the forecast data and observations.
+It also allowed for the QDC method to be directly compared to the bias correction methods, because for the calibration task the QDC method simply reproduces the original observations. cross-validation is the gold standard for weather forecast verification, because temporal synchronicity is expected between the forecast data and observations.
-In the context bias correction validation, the value of cross validation is limited by internal climate variability (i.e. temporal synchronicity is not expected between the RCM data and observations;
+In the context of bias correction validation, the value of cross-validation is limited by internal climate variability (i.e. temporal synchronicity is not expected between the RCM data and observations;
 [Maraun 2016](https://doi.org/10.1007/s40641-016-0050-x),
 [Maraun et al 2017](https://doi.org/10.1038/nclimate3418)), but it is still a widely used approach.
-Performing both a calibration and cross validation task allowed for comparison of results from two approaches with different, non-overlapping limitations (i.e. artificial skill versus internal variability).
+Performing both a calibration and cross-validation task allowed for comparison of results from two approaches with different, non-overlapping limitations (i.e. artificial skill versus internal variability).
+Given that downscaled data is only available back to 1980 for ERA5, the cross-validation task for that dataset was modified to produce bias corrected data for the 2000-2019 period using 1980-1999 as a training period.

 Finally, the projection task was included to see if the bias correction methods substantially modify the trend simulated by the models.